rlexa/configurator/README.md

         ]
     }

 The importing happens when the import module is encountered allowing for controlled overwriting of modules.
-Usually the import modules are set on the top for better dependency transparency, but as instancing happens at inflating time only they don’t have to be.
+Usually the import modules are set on the top for better dependency transparency, but as instancing happens at inflating time only they don't have to be.

 ## Example: Optional Tool Configuration